Donald C. Thompson (photographer): Personal life

 Thompson had four or five wives.
 He had a daughter, Alma, with his first wife, Elizabeth E. Bauer.
-His second wife, Dorothy Marshall, accompanied him on some of his travels, most notably his trip to Russia in 1918-19.
-His third wife, Maria Valine, journeyed with him on a few of his assignments in the 1920s.
+His second wife, Dorothy Marshall, accompanied him on some of his travels, most notably his trip to Russia in 1918-19 and his trip to Asia July 1920 to May 1921.
+His third wife, Maria Valine, journeyed with him on a few of his assignments in the later 1920s.
 He was living with his fourth wife, Jennie O. Johnstun, in the 1940s in Hollywood but it appears they were divorced at the time of Thompson's death.
 His death certificate indicates he is divorced but then lists his wife as Mariel Thompson.

-Thompson moved to southern California by 1930 and died in Los Angeles in 1947 of heart failure.
+Thompson moved to southern California by 1930 and died of heart failure at Rancho Los Amigos Hospital in Hondo, California, on July 8, 1947.
+He was cremated at Los Angeles County Crematory.